BA (Hons) Criminology with Foundation Year

 Course details and modules

-Arden's foundation year modules have been designed to give you a tailored and fully supportive introduction to university study.
-This first year of study will prepare you for success in higher education by introducing you to the academic skills and subject-specific knowledge required to excel in your chosen degree subject.
+Our foundation year modules have been designed to give you a tailored and fully supportive introduction to university study.
+This first year will prepare you for success in higher education by introducing you to the academic skills and subject-specific knowledge required to excel in criminology.

 Laura Pearson